brandon-pereira/betterdo-ui/README.md

 ## Features

--   React Base Application ⚛️
+-   ⚛️ React Application leveraging Hooks and SWR
--   Leverages service worker for offline support
+-   👷‍♂️ Leverages a Service Worker for offline support, push notifications, and an installable PWA.
+-   ❄️ Uses SnowPack for blazing fast development and builds

 ## Running Locally